All About growing Abutilon, the Flowering Maple

 Flowering Maple, Parlor Maple, Indian Mallow

-The mature size depends on the variety being grown.
-In the ground, Abutilons can reach 8 ft. tall and wide.
+The mature size of your flowering maple depends on the variety being grown.
+In the ground, Abutilons can reach 8 ft.

-They tend to be much smaller, when grown as potted plants.
+tall and wide.
+They tend to be much smaller, when grown as potted plants and can be pruned to keep them whatever size you like.

-All Abuliton plants repeat bloom.
+All Abutilon plants repeat bloom.
 They can bloom continually , if given warm temperatures and lots of sun.

 Because of Abutilon’s arching habit, it’s a nice choice for an entryway arbor.
-I’ve even seen them trained as espaliers.
-If you’re growing yours in a pot, you might consider training it as a standard.
+They can even be trained as espaliers, along fences and walls or as a standard, when grown in a container.
 Many varieties also do well as hanging plants.

 - Abutilon ‘Kentish Belle’ - A two-toned, bell-shaped flower of apricot-yellow with purple stamens.
 (Zones 8-10, 8' x 8')